 OSA most commonly affects children between the ages of two and seven years old–this is an especially critical time for growth and development.
 As a result, the consequences of untreated OSA in children remains long, including failure to thrive, attention-deficit disorder, and poor academic performance.
 It also places a burden on the cardiovascular system due to acute increases in blood pressure and arrhythmias associated with apneas and intermittent hypoxia, said the article.

 What we know is that screening children for OSA is absolutely necessary and very critical to the maintenance of their overall health.
 It has been estimated that between 82 percent and 93 percent of adults with OSA remain undiagnosed.
 Similarly, OSA has been recognized as one of the most underdiagnosed chronic childhood diseases.
 And with the alarming increase in childhood obesity over the past few decades, it continues to influence OSA.
+This is why Pediatric Dentists Who Screen For Sleep Apnea should become more common.

 A Pediatric Dentist’s Role in OSA